Matola Reserve, Eastern Cape

 Sunset at Matola Reserve

-There is more than one accommodation camp at Matola, but we chose to stay at the ‘Sleep Shed’.
-Every camp has a communal braai area for all guests.
-At the Sleep Shed, however, we were the only ones booked in for the night so we had the whole braai area and other facilities to ourselves.
-Of course, we had to end our day with a warm fire and braai as no day in the African bushveld would feel complete without one.
+Of course, we also had to end our day with a warm fire and braai as no day in the African bushveld would feel complete without one.
 Matola provides a free bag of wood, so we were all set.
 After getting our fire going, we spent a good 2 or 3 hours watching the flames and enjoying the warmth.

 I am definitely a morning person, so it was no surprise when I was up at the crack of dawn to see the sunrise.
 And wow, was it absolutely worth it.

 Around 9 am, a safari vehicle arrived to take us to the main lodge for breakfast, which was about 4 km away.
-During the ride, we saw different antelope species like blesbok, impala, and springbok, and even spotted some of Matola’s wildebeest and zebras.
+As a bonus, our trip there included a game drive, with our guide patiently stopping whenever we spotted some animals (which, by the way, is every hundred meters or so at Matola ;)).
+During the ride, we saw different antelope species like blesbok, impala, and springbok, and even saw some of Matola’s wildebeest and zebras.

 Zebra at Matola Reserve